GeoFlood (v1.0.0): Computational model for overland flooding

 Numerical simulation of advancing water over topography is a powerful tool for understanding and predicting the behavior of overland flooding in complex environments.
 However, floods occur on large spatial domains over many hours and must be represented with suitable yet tractable mathematical models.
-Historically, researchers have utilized one-dimensional (1D) channel-flow models and, more recently, the two-dimensional (2D) shallow water equations (SWE)---a system of hyperbolic partial differential equations (PDEs) for depth-averaged conservation of mass and momentum.
-While solving a full three dimensional model of overland flooding might capture more flow detail, models based on the shallow water wave equations lead to robust solvers capable of handling overland flows in complex terrain in a computationally efficient manner.
-Nevertheless, solving the SWE remains a challenging problem.
-In the last few decades, researchers have developed a variety of numerical schemes solved on a variety of mesh structures; for example, \cite{valiani2002case} designed a classical Godunov scheme to solve the SWE on a static fitted mesh, \cite{kirstetter} presented an open-source Saint-Venant model (a 2D finite volume solver) for solving SWE on adaptively refined meshes, \cite{george2011adaptive} developed well-balanced Riemann solvers for solving SWE using block-structured Adaptive Mesh Refinement (AMR) algorithms with interpolation strategies tailored to model free-surface flows over irregular topography (\Subsec{GeoClaw}).
-In addition, \cite{YU2021126262} created a 2D shallow water equation model using finite volume techniques to model overland flows in rural and urban areas.
-More recently, \cite{w12082120}, \cite{ali:2023}, and \cite{mrousseau:2015} have also adopted shallow water equations for modeling overland flow.
+Historically, researchers have utilized one-dimensional (1D) channel-flow models and, more recently, the two-dimensional (2D) shallow-water equations (SWE)---a system of hyperbolic partial differential equations (PDEs) for depth-averaged conservation of mass and momentum.
+While solving a full three dimensional model of overland flooding might capture more flow detail, computationally efficient and robust models for the SWE are capable of handling overland flows in complex terrain.
+Nevertheless, developing numerical models based on SWE remains a challenging problem with an active research community.
+In the last few decades, shock-capturing finite-volume methods have become the dominant class of numerical schemes for this problem, due to their accurate and robust nature for hyperbolic problems.
+In addition to the codes described in this paper, researchers have developed a variety of such schemes solved on a variety of mesh structures; for example, \cite{valiani2002case} designed a classical Godunov scheme to solve the SWE on a static fitted mesh, \cite{kirstetter} presented an open-source Saint-Venant model (a 2D finite volume solver) for solving SWE on adaptively refined meshes.
+In addition, \cite{YU2021126262} created a 2D shallow-water equation model using finite volume techniques to model overland flows in rural and urban areas.
+More recently, \cite{w12082120}, \cite{ali:2023}, and \cite{mrousseau:2015} devloped similar SWE-based models for modeling overland flow.

-In this paper, we present GeoFlood, a new computational model that employs the wave propagation algorithms (WPA) utilized in Clawpack \citep{clawpack}, the augmented Riemann solvers available in the software GeoClaw \citep{george2008}, and the parallel, adaptive library ForestClaw \citep{ca-bu:2017}, to solve the shallow water equations on mapped, logically Cartesian adaptive meshes (\Sec{software}).
+In this paper, we present GeoFlood, a new computational model that employs the wave-propagation algorithms (WPA) utilized in Clawpack \citep{clawpack}, the augmented Riemann solvers available in the software GeoClaw \citep{george2008}, and the parallel, adaptive library ForestClaw \citep{ca-bu:2017}, to solve the shallow-water equations on mapped, logically Cartesian adaptive meshes (\Sec{software}).